 Most recent: What if the big medical bill you're dreading is for your dog?
 In Mexico, you may have nothing to worry about as vet costs are a fraction of what they would be at home.

-Hi, I am a partner with Ventanas Mexico and author of the "Interactive Guide to Learning Spanish Free Online, and most recently, "If Only I Had a Place," a guide to renting luxuriously for less in Mexico.
+Hi, I am Kerry Baker, a partner with Ventanas Mexico and author of the "Interactive Guide to Learning Spanish Free Online, and most recently, "If Only I Had a Place," a guide to renting luxuriously for less in Mexico.

 Thinking of life in Mexico.
 Learning Spanish will enrich your life and save you money but takes time.
 Get started today with the Guide.
 Studying with your laptop or e-reader via interactive links to the best free language websites and features on the web.
 Create your own lessons or use those in the book.